To flush alcohol from the body, consider drinking more water.

 - The percentage strength of alcohol consumed (average beer 4.5, wine 11.6 and spirits 37 percent)

 - Bodyweight and percentage of body fat

 - Liver disease

-For example, a small shot of spirits may take one hour and a large glass of wine 3 hours.
-In these examples the amount of alcohol supersedes the alcohol percentage.
+For example, a small shot of spirits may take one hour to convert to metabolites, but a large glass of wine 3 hours.

 Males have an active form of ADH in the liver and stomach whereas females have practically none.
 ADH in larger amounts can break down alcohol quicker i.e. a female consuming the same amount of alcohol as a man will feel the drug’s effects much quicker.